32 Unique Chicken Crafts

 Learn how to make these cute chirpy chicks by going to the Canadian Living website.
 Who would believe these cuties are made using pom poms that you make yourself.
 The directions for making the pom poms are included with the instructions for making these chirpy chicks.

 31. Light Bulb Chick

 I guess I wouldn't really consider this a craft that you'd let the kids do alone, or one that they could play with because light bulbs do tend to break.
 But, making them for hanging decorations or for additions to centerpieces, will work great.
-Go to Family Crafts for the instructions.
+Go to Dollar Tree.

 © 2012 Loraine Brummer